 RTS, LLC is an education company specializing in the study and application of exercise mechanics.

-We work with fitness, performance, and rehab facilities of all sizes to help personal trainers, fitness professionals, and anyone who employees exercise as a modality to provide a unique and invaluable level of service to their members, clients, and/or patients.
+We work with fitness, performance, and rehab facilities of all sizes to help personal trainers, fitness professionals, and anyone who employs exercise as a modality to provide a unique and invaluable level of service to their members, clients, and/or patients.

 We offer educational courses and programs nationally and internationally which allow us to further our mission of changing the perception of what exercise is and can be by bringing substance and objectivity to how we study, teach, and apply exercise